fuhsnn/slimcc/README.md

 ## How optimized is the compiler itself?

-The compiler leaks all allocations, it gets bad for large translation units, I'm looking for a clean way to remedy this.
+The coding style is greatly influenced by `chibicc`, which means in the eyes of C veterans there might be all kinds of inefficiencies in the name of readability.
+While micro-optimizing is fun, I only commit changes that noticeably improve `-flto=auto -march=native -lmimalloc` builds.

+Previously all allocations were leaked, that led to pretty bad RAM usage for large translation units (Zig bootstrap) or macro expansion tricks (Metalang99).
+This was remedied with arena allocation and tracing linked lists, peak consumption brought down from over 16 GB to about 3 GB.

 ## Can it be built with another small C compiler?

-Here's some I've tried:
- - TinyCC, kefir, vanilla chibicc: can build with `cc *.c`, `make test` will fail but not big deal.
+ - TinyCC, kefir, vanilla chibicc: can build with `cc *.c`, `make test` might fail at ABI tests.
  - pcc: has a bug parsing escaped sequence in a comment, otherwise can build.
- - cproc: can't build, lacks long double support.
+ - cproc: lack long double support.
  - mir, xcc: missing header.

 ## Porting